What is Agile?

 - Responding to change over following a plan

 The following steps will help you understand how teams create products and deliver better customer experiences with Agile innovation:

-STEP TWO: Backlogs in product development refer to the list of work-in order of priority- that are pending completion.
+STEP 2: Backlogs in product development refer to the list of work-in order of priority- that are pending completion.
 This step is conducted with a view to help teams make necessary adjustments to their scope of work, make budget estimates, and schedule tasks for team members.
 As the product life cycle continues, backlogs are subjected to change, depending on the time interval between sprints or evaluations.

-STEP FIVE: Agile empowers teams by enabling them to launch the product in the market as early as possible.
+STEP 5: Agile empowers teams by enabling them to launch the product in the market as early as possible.
 After initial development and testing, the product is deployed, and it is used by final end-users.

 Key takeaways from Verison One’s State of Agile Report 2020 reveal:

 - 95% of respondents report their organizations practise Agile development methods